a-koshy/exploring-british-accents/README.txt

 - nscv_raw_formant.RData, nscv_raw_mfcc.RData, nscv_smooth_formant.RData and nscv_smooth_mfcc.RData contain the raw and preprocessed formants and MFCCs respectively, extracted from the NSCV audio files.

+- nscv_aligned.RData contains aligned formants, aligned MFCCs and warping functions for NSCV vowels, and the mean NSCV MFCC 1 curve.

+- nscv_aligned_cv.RData contains aligned NSCV formants and MFCCs within CV folds to save time while cross-validating models.

 - bnc_sounds.rda contains audio for the BNC vowel sounds.

 - bnc_raw_formant.RData, bnc_raw_mfcc.RData, bnc_smooth_formant.RData and bnc_smooth_mfcc.RData
 contain the raw and preprocessed formants and MFCCs respectively, extracted from the BNC sounds in bnc_sounds.rda.

-- bnc_aligned.RData contains MFCCs, formants and warping functions after alignment of MFCC 1 curves within BNC speakers.
+- bnc_aligned_to_nscv.RData contains MFCCs, formants and warping functions after BNC vowels are aligned to NSCV vowels using MFCC 1.

 - aa-index-to-remove.RData contains indices of BNC sounds which contained high amounts of background noise and were removed.